-On the first day, I was given an opportunity to submit the submission to the learned Deputy Registrar and to obtain an acknowledgment.
-Since I have never been to the court it was a daunting experience.
-Although I have made some careless mistakes, I learn to be more observant and meticulous in taking every instruction.
+On the first day, I was given the opportunity to submit a submission to the learned Deputy Registrar and to obtain an acknowledgment.
+Since I have never been to court it was a daunting experience.
+Although I have made some careless mistakes, I learnt to be more observant and meticulous when taking instructions.

-Since Alex Chang & Co is specialise in debt recovery, winding up and liquidation the I was assigned inter alia to I prepare submissions, draft the Defendant’s cross examination, write several articles after conducting research, translation of Affidavits and also to conduct a search for charges registered at the Companies Commission of Malaysia.
+Since Alex Chang & Co specialises in debt recovery, winding up and liquidation the I was then assigned to, inter alia, prepare submissions, draft the Defendant’s cross examination, write several articles after conducting research, translation of Affidavits and also to conduct a search for charges registered at the Companies Commission of Malaysia.

 Through these I developed my legal skills in expressing coherent arguments.
 As I am studying the UK syllabus, I initially thought it might be a little tough for me to research on Malaysian authorities.
 However, throughout my internship I learned that one should never be afraid to ask a lot of questions and be prepared to deal with deadlines.
 By asking all the questions I got answers from all the legal assistants and some of the fellow attachment students.

 Besides, I was also invited by Mr Alex Chang to participate in many conferences with the clients for the discussion of their legal matters.
 After the meetings with the clients I realised that there are many factors which will affect whether Alex CHANG & Co accept a particular brief, amongst them, confidence in the clients’ cause, and the clients’ ultimate satisfaction are some essential elements.